pouyasattari/Cuda-GPU-fibonacci-Parallel-Programming-project/README.md

 ![image](https://github.com/pouyasattari/Cuda-GPU-fibonacci-project/assets/60811552/998ca667-d87d-449a-8283-1bf6b2664ac4)

 </br></br>
-# 🎓🏁 Conclution
+# 🎓🏁 Conclusion

-In conclusion, when comparing manual sorting algorithms and sorting algorithms implemented using the Thrust library, the results show that the manual sorting algorithms (Bubble Sort, Quick Sort, Merge Sort, and Heap Sort) have significantly longer execution times, ranging from 0.771 ms to 16.328 ms.</br> On the other hand, the sorting algorithm provided by the Thrust library demonstrates significantly improved performance, with a sorting time of only 0.081 ms.</br> Additionally, when applying a transformation step before sorting using the Thrust library, the total execution time is further reduced to an impressive 0.033 ms. </br>These results highlight the efficiency and effectiveness of leveraging GPU acceleration through the Thrust library for sorting operations, offering substantial performance gains compared to traditional CPU-based manual sorting algorithms.
+In Conclusion, when comparing manual sorting algorithms and sorting algorithms implemented using the Thrust library, the results show that the manual sorting algorithms (Bubble Sort, Quick Sort, Merge Sort, and Heap Sort) have significantly longer execution times, ranging from 0.771 ms to 16.328 ms.</br> On the other hand, the sorting algorithm provided by the Thrust library demonstrates significantly improved performance, with a sorting time of only 0.081 ms.</br> Additionally, when applying a transformation step before sorting using the Thrust library, the total execution time is further reduced to an impressive 0.033 ms. </br>These results highlight the efficiency and effectiveness of leveraging GPU acceleration through the Thrust library for sorting operations, offering substantial performance gains compared to traditional CPU-based manual sorting algorithms.